Officers Shoot, Wound Man Accused Of Trying To Run Over Negotiator

-RIVERSIDE (CBSLA) — Officers with the Riverside Police Department shot and wounded a man after he allegedly tried to run over a crisis negotiator.
+RIVERSIDE (CBSLA) — A man who allegedly tried to run over a crisis negotiator was shot Thursday by Riverside police.

 According to police, the unidentified man allegedly stole a Honda Accord at about 9:30 a.m. from outside a home near Central and Magnolia avenues, prompting the owner of the vehicle to get into another car and follow the man.